EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 The first step is to add your MailChimp API key.
 This will allow your site to communicate with your MailChimp account.
 This is done on the plugin "MailChimp Settings" page.

 ### Where do I find my API Key?
 From your MailChimp Dashboard, click on your account name in the upper left hand corner of the screen under the MailChimp logo to expose the "Account Settings" menu.
 Click on "Account Settings" to go to the Account Settings screen and the click on the "Extras" menu.
-Under "Extras" choose "API keys" there you can create a new key if you do not already have one.
+Under "Extras" choose "API keys."
+From there you can create a new key if you do not already have one.

 For more help, visit the MailChimp Support article [Where can I find my API Key?](http://kb.mailchimp.com/article/where-can-i-find-my-api-key "Where can I find my API Key?")